-We all have experienced this.
+All of us have experienced this.
 We go to the store, pick out what looks like a perfectly fine bags of grapes.
-We bring them home.
-Clean them off, excited to eat them, and then boom, we are stopped right in our tracks, with the disappointment of having just tasted a sour grape.
+The grapes come home with us.
+We clean them off, excited to eat them, and then boom, we are stopped right in our tracks, with the disappointment of having just tasted a sour grape.
 You hope it’s only a fluke, only to realize that after several test subjects fail, that you are now an owner of a bag of sour grapes.
 How could this happen?
 The sign at the store promised that these grapes were sweet – how could a grocery store sign let me down.
 Be assured that your disappointment did not begin in the grocery store, but out in the field – where profit often trumps flavor and sweetness.

 Why Grocery Store Grapes are Sour

 There are several factors that play into why grocery store grapes are so inconstient – sometimes sweet, sometimes sour, sometimes flavorful, often times not.
 Grapes are picked when they appear ready, even if they haven’t reached their peak levels of sugar and flavor.
 They quicker they are picked, the quicker money can be made.
 If the sign and appearance of the grape is there, then it’s removed from the vine.
 Often growers remove all the grapes at once.
 Problem is that not all bunches are ready at the same time.
 It takes a skilled picker to determine which grapes are perfect, and which need more time.
 That requires more money on the part of the grower to pack more skilled workers and to spend time go back over the same vines.
 It’s cheaper to pay someone to pick them all and move on.